 - Working on example files, based on matters that have already been completed

-- Meaningful administrative tasks, such as helping put together bundles or files
+- Meaningful administrative tasks such as helping to put together bundles or files

 - Basic research on areas of law

 - Qualitative legal work and research which is not billed to clients – this may include researching an area of law and drafting a memo to the trainee solicitor or solicitor working on the case

 - Where appropriate, reading the background to a case at the same time as a solicitor, and discussing the merits of the claim

 It's generally not appropriate for an individual undertaking work experience at your organisation to:

 - perform billable client work, or